 I am glad this book has come out now.
 As a Youth Librarian, I have been joyful to see a rise in the number of ‘girl power’ non-fiction, positive role-modelling of girls and women who have changed the world.
 Aside from the lack a LGBTI+ profile, Oh Boy is a lovely counter-weight.
 I can joyfully say there are only three All Blacks/rugby players within the 50.
 I am not saying All Blacks aren’t role-models, but there are others who have changed the world in so many ways that it’s their time to shine.
 Inventors, musicians, adventurers, athletes, artists, singers, scientists and more.

 New Zealand has long punched above its weight in so many areas, and this book shows we should be proud of our contributions in all areas.
 These men have put us on the map for many different reasons.
 I was shocked there were many I knew very little about.
 Even a PIRATE!
 I know, right?!

 Oh Boy!
 A storybook of ePic NZ men

-Written by Stuart Lipshaw
+By Stuart Lipshaw

 Published by Penguin Random House

 Alan is the Youth Librarian working out of Palmerston North City Council’s Youth Space, where he curates what he thinks is the most versatile of all collections, YA literature.
 He has a background in theatre (part of current NZ Theatresports champions ‘SpontaneoUS’) and enjoys using his theatre skills teaching story-building workshops, where he tries to give children, young people, and even adults the confidence to tell their stories, their way.
-He is a lucky dad to two gorgeous girls, Sam and Georgie, who lost their mum Kirsty last year.
+He is a lucky Dad to two gorgeous girls, Sam and Georgie, who lost their Mum Kirsty last year.
 Books have played a massive part in their healing process.